ketanbhatt/ketanbhatt.com/content/blog/intercom-interview-process/index.md

 title: "Intercom's Interview Process and My Experience"
 date: "2020-01-01"
 coverImage: "effects-e1577902462794.jpg"
+redirect_from:
+  - /2020/01/01/intercom-interview-process-and-my-experience/
 ---

 **I interviewed at Intercom, Dublin, for a "Product Engineer" role in June - August, 2019.** I will be starting my Intercom journey on December 2nd, 2019 :D
 While preparing, I got a lot of help from [Glassdoor](https://www.glassdoor.co.in/Overview/Working-at-Intercom-EI_IE1035935.11,19.htm) and I thought of adding my interview experience to the internet too, for helping people in the future.

 Intercom's was one of the most thorough interview processes that I have experienced/heard about, and it's a good thing!
 It made me confident of the team I am going to be working with if all goes well.
 From what I could decipher from the rounds, Intercom is not only testing you technically, they also want to test you for your product skills and are judging if you will be a good addition to the team.
 They were also very responsive throughout the process, and the result of a round was shared within a week all the time (mostly within 3-4 days).